logo

 • The age of the child

-• Whether the child is fostered through an independent fostering agency, like Capstone, or through a local authority.
+• Whether the child is fostered through an independent fostering agency or through a local authority.

 The minimum fostering allowance is between £137 and £240 a week through a local authority.
 Through Capstone, standard payments start at £400 a week.
 For more information on how much foster parents get paid, read our full guide.